Father: Abdul Hadi Chalabi, former president of the Iraqi Senate

 Survives a suicide bombing attack that kills six of his bodyguards.

-August 2009 - U.S. military intelligence links Chalabi to Shiite terrorists responsible for a 2007 attack on seven Marines and to ties with Iran.
+August 2009 - US military intelligence links Chalabi to Shiite terrorists responsible for a 2007 attack on seven Marines.

 March 2010 - The Justice and Accountability Commission, headed by Chalabi, bars as many as 500 candidates from running in the parliamentary elections due to their previous ties to Saddam Hussein's Baath Party.